Ohio State Penitentiary

-The Ohio State Penitentiary (OSP) is a 502-inmate capacity supermax Ohio Department of Rehabilitation and Correction prison in Youngstown, Ohio.
+The Ohio State Penitentiary (OSP) is a 502-inmate capacity supermax Ohio Department of Rehabilitation and Correction prison in Youngstown, Ohio, United States.

 Throughout the last two centuries, there have been two institutions with the name Ohio Penitentiary or Ohio State Penitentiary; the first prison was in Columbus, Ohio.

-Inmates in Levels 5B and 5A are classified as those who fail to adapt or those who are active participants/ring leaders of security threat groups.
+Inmates in Level E are classified as those who fail to adapt or those who are active participants/ring leaders of security threat groups.

 Level 4 inmates occupy similarly-designed cells but have additional freedom to move about within specific cell blocks.
 Inmates classified as Level 4B may also exercise within their specific cell block, but are also required to lock down before security staff enter the cell block to perform range checks, serve food, etc. Inmates classified as Level 4A are not subject to this restriction.

 Formerly, the majority of Ohio's death row inmates were held at OSP.
 In January 2012, the majority of death row inmates were transferred to the Chillicothe Correctional Institution.
 OSP does retain death row cells for inmates who are considered the highest security risk.
 As of 2019, six high security death row inmates remain at OSP, four of whom were involved in the 1993 Lucasville prison riot at the Southern Ohio Correctional Facility.

-Ohio State Penitentiary currently holds level 5, 4, 3 and 1 inmates.
+Ohio State Penitentiary currently holds level E, 4, 3 and 1 inmates.
 Level 1 inmates are housed outside of the institutional fence in their own building.
 Inmates placed in restricted housing for disciplinary rules infractions are locked down with the exception of showers, restrooms, and one recreation period of one hour, 5 days per week.